poliorcetics/ffn-downloader/README.md

 Note:
 •••••

-It is possible to use either URLs or IDs to identify stories.
+- It is possible to use either URLs or IDs to identify stories.
 It is also possible to mix the two type of identification without a problem.
+- The main stats file will never be updated if you have one.
+That is because it can not find all story folders so to avoid errors in counting them you will have to do it yourself separately if you wish to update it.

 Example:
 ••••••••